We are Hedgehog Class! We are a mixed Reception and Year 1 class. Our teacher is Miss Harris and our teaching assistant

-PE is taught by Mr Husnu on Tuesdays and by Miss Harris on Thursdays.
+PE is taught on Tuesdays and Thursdays.
 Earrings cannot be worn for PE and must be removed (at home if children cannot remove their own) - staff are unable to remove/reinsert earrings.
 Please ensure PE kits are kept in school every day, and are clearly labelled.
 PE kit should include an outdoor PE kit - tracksuit bottoms, t shirt and trainers; and an indoor kit - shorts.
 Child are barefoot during indoor PE.
 Black pumps/plimsolls are not suitable for PE as they do not support children's feet and ankles.

 All medicines must be sent to the office and a form completed.
 We can only administer prescription medicines.
 If you need to give your child a non-prescription medicine, you are welcome to come in to school and administer this yourself.